 Cool or Refrigerator Rise: If I don't have the time to wait for the rise to finish or I know that I will be interrupted before the completed rise, I do a cool rise.
 A cool rise is when the dough is place in the refrigerator and left to rise slowly over night approximately 8 to 12 hours.
 I usually do this after the first rise and the dough has been shaped into a loaf.

 After dough has risen, slash the bread with a very sharp knife making three 1/2-inch deep diagonal slashes.
 Brush the top of the bread with cold water and bake for 20 to 25 minutes or until nicely browned.
 A good check is to use an instant digital thermometer to test your bread.
 The internal temperature should be between 200 and 210 degrees F.

 This is the type of cooking and meat thermometer that I prefer and use in my cooking.
 I get many readers asking what cooking/meat thermometer that I prefer and use in my cooking and baking.
 I, personally, use the Thermapen Thermometer shown in the photo on the right.
 To learn more about this excellent thermometer and to also purchase one (if you desire), just click on the underlined: Thermapen Thermometer.

 Remove from oven and let cool on a wire rack.

 Makes 1 1/2-pound loaf.

 4 tablespoons milk

-thickened, about 1 minute.
+In a small saucepan over low heat, heat the sugar and milk until the sugar is dissolved and slight thickened, about 1 minute.
 Remove from heat.
 Let cool slightly before brushing the Sugar Glaze on top of the loaf.